Local New Jersey homeowners who are facing a financial challenge may find themselves in foreclosure.

 If you find yourself entering the foreclosure process, you might wonder if there is anything you can do about it.

-In this blog post, you’ll read about a few foreclosure prevention measures in Philadelphia that you can take to keep your home from foreclosure.
+In this blog post, you’ll read about a few foreclosure prevention measures in Haddon Heights that you can take to keep your home from foreclosure.

 These foreclosure prevention measures might not all work in your situation but we’re telling you about them so you can make the decision for yourself:

 1. Pay off your mortgage / sell your property.
 The quickest and easiest way to end the foreclosure process is to pay off your mortgage.
 After all, this is all the banks wanted in the first place so they would be happy to let you stay in your home and they get their money back.
 Admittedly, this is not always possible, which is perhaps the reason that you’re in foreclosure in the first place.

 2. Work out a deal with your bank.
 Sometimes you can work out a deal with your bank where you sit down with a mortgage or foreclosure specialist and talk to them about changing the structure of your mortgage.
 Perhaps your payments get spread out so they are lower each month, for example.
 Just make sure that the deal works for you — you don’t want to just repeat the process.

 3. Do a short sale.
 A short sale is when you sell the property and use the proceeds of the sale to pay down or pay off your outstanding amount with the bank.
 This keeps a foreclosure from impacting your credit score and it gets the bank off your back!

 4. Give your deed in lieu.
 Another option would be a deed-in-lieu-of-foreclosure, which basically means that you will hand over the deed to your house to the bank and they agree not to put you through foreclosure.
 This will often only work if your house is worth approximately the amount owing on the mortgage.
 If not, the bank may pursue the difference.